simonazy/Object-Oriented-Programming-in-Java/README.md

 * Explain how to overload methods in Java and why overloading methods is useful
 * Describe the meaning of the keywords public and private and their effect on where variables can be accessed.

+### Week 3
+* Create and manipulate Graphical User Interfaces (GUIs)
+* Find and effectively use Java documentation
+* Use the Processing library in your programs
+* Customize visual maps using Java code
+* Use Java to read and parse data files
+* Organize data into appropriate objects
+* Describe and use the List data type and the ArrayList class
+* Describe and use the Map data type